jarredbarber/eigen-QP/README.md

 *   Specialized code for box constraints (e.g., $l_i \le x_i \le u_i$)
 *   Non-convergence/failure testing (currently assumes problem is feasible and convex)
 *   (Stretch goal) Quadradically constrained quadradic programs (QCQPs)
+*   Currently, the <float> template specialization seems to not converge.
+This could just be a sign that the algorithm requires double precision, but this should be investigated.